milomedia/tilix/_posts/2019-09-22-Autumnal Equinox 2019.md

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/Autum Trees - Pixabay.jpg)_Pixabay_

+## Wind Power

+Wind generation follows strong seasonal patterns.
+These patterns differ depending on the world region/location.

+Summer heatwaves with subsequent high pressure suppress windy conditions and can spin a country’s clean energy into reverse.
+However there's no need for alarm because it is windier (higher wind speeds) in autumn and winter.

+Indeed the more wind becomes a mainstream power source, the more the situation will arise where regions will have excess power and therefore need to develop long-term energy storage able to take weeks of surplus electricity.

+## BTW

+The first electricity-generating wind turbine was a battery charging machine installed in July 1887 by Scottish academic [James Blyth](https://en.wikipedia.org/wiki/James_Blyth_(engineer)) to light his holiday home in Marykirk, Scotland.

 ## Effects on satellites

 One effect of equinoctial periods is the temporary disruption of communications satellites.
 For all geostationary satellites, there are a few days around the equinox when the sun goes directly behind the satellite relative to Earth (i.e. within the beam-width of the ground-station antenna) for a short period each day.